deepomicslab/LocalHGT/README.md

 For example, to analyze HGT events between bacteria A, B, and C, we should collect the representative genomes of A, B, and C and merge them into a single fasta file.

 To analyze HGTs in the human gut microbiome, we use gut-specific representative genome collection of the [UHGG](https://www.nature.com/articles/s41587-020-0603-3) database.
-The script `scripts/build_UHGG_reference.py` can download the human gut-specific UHGG v1 database.
+The script `build_UHGG_reference.py` can download the human gut-specific UHGG v1 database.
 The command is
 ```
-usage: python build_UHGG_reference.py -h
+usage: build_UHGG_reference.py -h

 Construct the reference from the gut-specific UHGG V1 database.